 Nonetheless, 1990s saw the growing friendship between ASEAN and India with bilateral ties in the economic arena.
 Later in 1992, India became the sectoral dialogue partner of ASEAN.
 In 1995 India was invited to become its full dialogue partner in the fifth ASEAN summit in Bangkok.
 India also became the member of the ASEAN Regional Forum (ARF) in 1996 and since 2002 has been engaged in holding summit-level meetings on an annual basis.
 India also joined the East Asian Summit (EAS) in 2005.

 ASEAN is currently India’s fourth-largest trading partner, accounting for 10.2 percent of India’stotaltrade.
-India, on the other hand, is ASEAN’s seventh largest trading
+India, on the other hand, is ASEAN’s seventh-largest trading partner.

 Building India-ASEAN Relation